-- New and innovative clinical and translational studies - Basic or clinical research projects or innovative technologies focused on fundamental biological processes or clinical applications related to infectious diseases or immune responses to vaccines and infections - New collaborations that are innovative and advance clinical or translational research. - Projects from Clinical Scholars and from basic investigators that extend their studies to clinical or translational research - Projects engaging community partners - Translational proposals from community researchers engaging Rockefeller scientists - Pilot projects that utilize CTSA Program resources and The Rockefeller University Hospital - Development of new research methodology and/or new technologies/tools/resources that will advance the RUCCTS and thus increase the efficiency and effectiveness of translation - Early-stage development of new therapy/technology with generalizable application to an identified translational roadblock - Development and dissemination of effective tools, methods, processes, and training paradigms - Secondary analysis of existing data ((e.g., projects using the National COVID Cohort Collaborative (N3C))
+- New and innovative clinical and translational studies. - New and existing collaborations that are innovative and advance clinical or translational science and research. - Projects from Clinical Scholars and from basic investigators who extend their studies to translational science and clinical research. - Projects engaging community partners. - Translational science proposals from community researchers in collaboration with Rockefeller scientists. - Pilot projects that utilize CTSA Program resources and The Rockefeller University Hospital. - Development of new research methodology and/or new technologies/tools/resources that will advance the RUCCTS and thus increase the efficiency and effectiveness of translation. - Early-stage development of new therapy/technology or procedures with generalizable application to overcome an identified translational roadblock. - Development and dissemination of effective tools, methods, processes, and training paradigms - Secondary analysis of existing data (e.g., projects using the National COVID Cohort Collaborative (N3C). - Priority will be given to studies that include a human participant protocol that includes studying research participants in the Rockefeller University Hospital.

 In the event a trainee submits a proposal, the Background and Significance section should explain how the supported research will advance the career and training goals of that individual.
+A letter of support from the trainee's mentor, specific to the project, is a required element of the application.

 Pilot projects are expected to be completed within a 1-year time frame.
 A second year of funding is possible but will be determined after a progress report for the first year is submitted and the funding will be competitive with new submissions.
-Approximately 12 awards will be made this round.
-Up to 5 pilot grants will be funded by the SNF Institute for Global Infectious Disease Research and they will support basic or clinical research projects or innovative technologies focusing on fundamental biological processes and/or clinical applications related to infectious diseases or immune responses to vaccines and infections.
-Up to 2 awards may be made in community-engaged research, and up to 5 additional awards in translational research.
+Approximately 14 awards will be made this round.
+Up to 4 pilot grants will be funded by the SNF Institute for Global Infectious Disease Research and they will support basic or clinical research projects or innovative technologies focusing on fundamental biological processes and/or clinical applications related to infectious diseases or immune responses to vaccines and infections.
+Up to 2 awards may be made in community-engaged research, and up to 8 additional awards in translational research.
 A statement regarding the potential public health impact of the research is required for all proposals.